Contact homology and virtual fundamental cycles: Gluing

 \subsubsection{Family of almost complex structures \texorpdfstring{$j_y$}{j\_y} on \texorpdfstring{$C_0$}{C\_0}}

-We now proceed to fix a family of almost complex structures on $C_0$ inducing a diffeomorphism onto the relevant moduli space of marked Riemann surfaces.
-Let $N\subseteq C_0$ denote the set of nodes (excluding $\{p_{v,e}\}_{v,e}$), and let $N_v:=N\cap(C_0)_v$.
+We now proceed to fix a family of almost complex structures on $C_0$ inducing a local biholomorphism onto the relevant moduli space of marked Riemann surfaces.
+Let $N\subseteq C_0$ denote the set of nodes (note that $\{p_{v,e}\}_{v,e}$ are not nodes), and let $N_v:=N\cap(C_0)_v$.